jeetsukumaran/fuzzysnake/README.txt

         unset _OFILE
     }

-  to enable a new bash command, 'goto', for quickly cd-ing to a directory.
+   to your "`.bashrc`" to enable a new bash command, 'goto', for quickly cd-ing to a directory.

 - Have a lot of files with similar names?
 Add the '-w' flag to allow multiple searchers.  '-w' splits queries by white space: a query for "hello world"